"One of the new young lions of the tenor saxophone." -- Roy Haynes, drummer

 In 1984, Braden moved to New York City where his first gigs were with the Harper Brothers Quintet and with organist Dr. Lonnie Smith, and then with Betty Carter.
 After touring with the Wynton Marsalis Quintet for over seven months, he recorded with Betty Carter on her Grammy Award-winning album, "Look What I Got" (Verve-Polygram).
 Following gigs in Europe, Japan and the Americas with Tony Williams, Roy Haynes, and many others, Braden was a member of the Freddie Hubbard Quintet from 1989 to 1991, then the Tom Harrell groups from 1993 through 1997.
 Since then he has worked with the Mingus Big Band, Kenny Barron, J. J. Johnson, the Dizzy Gillespie All-Stars, the Carnegie Hall Jazz Band, and others, as well as with his own groups.

-Braden will soon release his next CD "Earth Wind and Wonder", featuring his quartets performing jazz interpretations of songs by R&B titans Earth Wind and Fire and Stevie Wonder.
+Braden's latest CD, "Earth Wind and Wonder", features his quartets performing jazz interpretations of songs by R&B titans Earth Wind and Fire and Stevie Wonder.
 He has released 20 previous CDs as a leader or co-leader, starting with "The Time is Now" in 1991.
 His 20th CD, "Conversations", just released in May 2017 to critical acclaim, is co-led with his longtime friend and colleague, bassist Joris Teepe.
-His most recent solo CD, "Luminosity", was released in September 2015, also to critical acclaim as well as excellent radio response (#3 on the JazzWeek radio chart).
-His previous CDs, "Full Circle" and "Come Together" feature collaborations with stellar vocalists Vanessa Rubin and Julie Michels, respectively.
+His previous solo CD, "Luminosity", was released in September 2015, also to critical acclaim as well as excellent radio response (#3 on the JazzWeek radio chart).
+His other recent CDs, "Full Circle" and "Come Together" feature collaborations with stellar vocalists Vanessa Rubin and Julie Michels, respectively.
 On "Big Fun(k) Live", co-led with powerhouse drummer Karl Latham, Braden revisits his Jazz/Funk roots.
 He soars through the music like a true Jazzman, but the context is highly funky!
 His other CDs run the gamut of straight ahead Jazz, with a variety of tight, grooving ensembles, engaging arrangements and rich original compositions.
 His list of sidemen reads like a Who's Who of Jazz: bassists Christian McBride, Dwayne Burno & Joris Teepe, pianists Benny Green, Julian Joseph, Kenny Werner and Darrell Grant, drummers Carl Allen, Cecil Brooks III, Jeff "Tain" Watts & Billy Hart, saxophonists David "Fathead" Newman, Vincent Herring, and Dave Liebman, trumpeters Terell Stafford, Tom Harrell & Randy Brecker, trombonists Steve Turre and Conrad Herwig, organists Jack McDuff, Kyle Koehler & Larry Goldings, and guitarists Dave Stryker and Russell Malone among many others.

 In addition to performing and composing for his own groups and CDs, Don Braden has composed for a number of important projects.
 He spent four years as co-music supervisor/composer for the CBS sitcom, "Cosby", and composed music for Nickelodeon's "Fatherhood".
 Braden is the proud recipient of a Doris Duke Foundation (in conjunction with Chamber Music America) Jazz composition grant, which funded the creation of "The Soaring Spirit", a one-hour suite for his Octet.
 He has written a number of big band charts and has composed or arranged several pieces for full symphonic orchestra.
 He and Joris Teepe co-composed "Vox Populi Mundi", which they premiered in 2006 with the North Netherlands Orchestra in a performance for Queen Beatrix (the reigning queen of Holland at the time).
 In 2012, he and Mr. Teepe co-composed and premiered the piece "Work, Work, Work" for a full symphonic Jazz orchestra performance in the Netherlands, conducted by John Clayton.